FrostDevKami/FrostDevKami/README.md

 - 👋 Hi, I’m @FrostDevKami
 - 👀 I’m interested in Coding, Video Editing, Graphic Design Etc.
-- 🌱 I’m currently learning Everything I can to be the best
+- 🌱 I’m currently learning everything I can, To be the best
 - 📫 How to reach me @nirajinde@gmail.com